replayio/recordings-cli/README.md

 Upload all recordings to the web service which can be uploaded.

+### view <id>

+View the the given recording in the system's default browser, uploading it first if necessary.

+### view-latest

+View the most recently created recording in the system's default browser, uploading it first if necessary.

 ### rm <id>

 Remove the recording with the given ID and any on disk file for it.